nikolaospapagiannis/Roo-Code/README.md

 - Integrate with any OpenAI-compatible or custom API/model
 - Adapt its “personality” and capabilities through **Custom Modes**

-Whether you’re seeking a flexible coding partner, a system architect, or specialized roles like a QA engineer or product manager, Roo Code can help you build software more efficiently.
+Whether you're seeking a flexible coding partner, a system architect, or specialized roles like a QA engineer or product manager, Founder-X AI can help you build software more efficiently.

 Check out the [CHANGELOG](CHANGELOG.md) for detailed updates and fixes.

 ---

-## 🎉 Roo Code 3.25 Released
+## 🎉 Founder-X AI 3.25 Released

-Roo Code 3.25 brings powerful new features and significant improvements to enhance your development workflow!
+Founder-X AI 3.25 brings powerful new features and significant improvements to enhance your development workflow!

-- **Message Queueing** - Queue multiple messages while Roo is working, allowing you to continue planning your workflow without interruption.
+- **Message Queueing** - Queue multiple messages while Founder-X AI is working, allowing you to continue planning your workflow without interruption.
 - **Custom Slash Commands** - Create personalized slash commands for quick access to frequently used prompts and workflows, with full UI management.
 - **Enhanced Gemini Tools** - New URL context and Google Search grounding capabilities provide Gemini models with real-time web information and enhanced research abilities.

 ---

-## What Can Roo Code Do?
+## What Can Founder-X AI Do?

 - 🚀 **Generate Code** from natural language descriptions
 - 🔧 **Refactor & Debug** existing code